Motherhood, a vocation of love

 The Motherhood of Mary, Banner of the New Evangelization

 We have been called by Pope John Paul II to “go out into the deep” of our difficult world and to take upon ourselves the mission of the New Evangelization.
-For this so needed New Evangelization, I believe that “the power of motherhood” needs to be revealed, and lifted up as the banner under which we embark in this new mission.
+For this much needed New Evangelization, I believe that “the power of motherhood” needs to be revealed and lifted up as the banner under which we embark in this new mission.
 Why do I believe this?
-Because the Holy Father John Paul II called Our Lady of Guadalupe the star of the New Evangelization, and her apparition in our continent was precisely a clear revelation of motherhood.
+Because the Holy Father John Paul II called Our Lady of Guadalupe the “Star of the New Evangelization” (Ecclesia in America, 11), and Her apparition on our continent was a clear revelation of motherhood.

 As we can see, this first message consists of three parts that reveal a maternal heart.
-She asked for a sanctuary which means a place, like a womb, where she can exercise her maternal mediation.
-Mary’s motherhood in our regard is manifested in a particular way in the places where she meets us - her dwelling places - places in which a special presence of the Mother is felt in a vivid way.
-These places sometimes radiate their light over a great distance, and draw people from afar.
+First, She asked for a sanctuary, which means a place, like a womb, where She could exercise Her maternal mediation.
+Mary’s motherhood in our regard is manifested in a particular way in the places in which She meets us – Her dwelling places – places in which a special presence of the Mother is felt in a vivid way.
+These places sometimes radiate their light over a great distance and draw people from afar.
 These places are the Marian sanctuaries or shrines.

 Our World Needs Maternal Hearts

-To fulfill this mission women need to become living images of Mary, the woman imbued with the spirit of the Gospel, the Mother of the Word made flesh.
+To fulfill this mission women need to become living images of Mary, the woman “imbued with the spirit of the Gospel,” the Mother of the Word made flesh.
 Women need to allow the power of the Holy Spirit to come into their hearts and form them with the same virtues, qualities and internal dispositions of the Blessed Mother.
-Jesus told Venerable Conchita Armida, whose called to motherhood, in the natural and spiritual realm was powerfully fruitful: “You must be a reflection of Mary, spouse and mother.
+Jesus told Ven.
+Conchita Armida, whose call to motherhood in the natural and spiritual realm was powerfully fruitful, “You must be a reflection of Mary, spouse and mother.
 You must be an icon of her feminine heart and of her maternal heart to the world.”

 Motherhood is essential in building a new civilization.
-Love and Life must be the good news presented to contemporary men.
+Love and Life must be the good news presented to contemporary man.
 Life must be welcomed as the greatest gift of God to humanity.
-The heart of women must be totally disposed to serve the God of love and life.
+The hearts of women must be totally disposed to serve the God of love and life.
 They must break away from the slavery that many times clenches women’s hearts.
-Women must discover, first, that their wombs are the sanctuaries of love in which every human life must be welcomed, valued and loved.
-Women must build in their hearts a new culture in which unconditional love conquers the temptation of selfishness and in which self oblation becomes the most powerful tool of self realization.
+Women must discover first that their wombs are the sanctuaries of love in which every human life must be welcomed, valued and loved.
+Women must build in their hearts a new culture in which unconditional love conquers the temptation of selfishness and in which self-oblation becomes the most powerful tool of self-realization.

-In his address in the year of the family, His Eminence Alfonso Cardinal Lopez Trujillo, President of the Pontifical Council for the Family told women: “Mothers, wives, women of the Church, you are the bearers of the civilization of love!
-The babe in your arms, the little ones who cling to you and gather around you, these are called to be tomorrow’s civilization of love.
+In an Address during the Year of the Family, His Eminence Alfonso Cardinal Lopez Trujillo, President of the Pontifical Council for the Family told women, “Mothers, wives, women of the Church, you are the bearers of the civilization of love!
+The babe in your arms, the little ones who cling to you and gather around you, these are called to be tomorrow's civilization of love.
 That questioning child, the teenager seeking his or her identity and asking for affirmation, they already stand on the threshold of that civilization.
 But what will it be a civilization of life and love or a civilization of death and hatred.
-It depends on you.”
+It depends on you”

-Women must be at the center of the new civilization by being eloquent witnesses to love, and by educating children to love.
-Teaching them…to care for others, the beauty of self-giving, the values of self-sacrifice, and the reverence and welcoming of a new life.
-This education for love must be learned in the true “school of the virtues,” especially humility and charity.
-Women can teach all humanity the values of the heart, the greatness of peace, the prevalence of self-donation over self-preservation, the dignity of every human being.
+Women must be at the center of the new civilization by being eloquent witnesses to love and by educating children to love: teaching them care for others, the beauty of self-giving, the values of self-sacrifice, and reverence for and welcoming of a new life.
+This education for love must be learned in the true “school of the virtues,” especially those of humility and charity.
+Women can teach all humanity the values of the heart, the greatness of peace, the prevalence of self-donation over self-preservation, and the dignity of every human being.

-JPII in an angelus message of 1995, said: “Women must recognize that, among the gifts and tasks proper to them, her vocation to motherhood stands out particularly clearly.
-With this gift, women assume almost a “foundational” role with regard to society.”
-And in his letter to women he said: “Thank you, every woman, for the simple fact of being a woman!
-Through the insight which is so much a part of your womanhood you enrich the world’s understanding of the heart and help to make human relations more honest, profound and authentic.”
-I make an appeal to all women, whose hearts have been engraved in love and to love with a great capacity of self-giving and self donation, in this our society so attack by selfishness, indifference, coldness and death, you must make a powerful statement: Love is greater, love triumphs, love conquers, love is stronger than death, love is fruitful, love triumphs at the end.
-Do not forget, that in Fatima, the promise of Our Lady, was a promise of a motherly heart: “In the end, my Immaculate Heart will triumph.”
-Mothers, make your hearts full of maternal love, thus you can make love triumph in our third millennium.
+I make an appeal to all women whose hearts have been engraved in love and are able to love with a great capacity of self-giving and self-donation, in our society so attacked by selfishness, indifference, coldness and death – you must make a powerful statement: Love is greater, love triumphs, love conquers, love is stronger than death, love is fruitful, and love triumphs in the end.
+Do not forget that in Fatima the promise of Our Lady was a promise of a motherly heart: at the end my Immaculate Heart will triumph.
+Mothers, make your hearts full of maternal love; thus, you can make love triumph in our third millennium.

-I would like to dedicate these words of the Meditation of the twelfth station of the Way of the Cross, written by Pope John Paul II in 2004, to all women present, to help you reflect the power of love that is enclosed in your spousal and maternal hearts:
+I would like to dedicate these words from the Meditation of the 12th station of the Way of the Cross, written by Pope John Paul II in 2004, to all women present, to help you reflect on the power of love that is enclosed in your spousal and maternal hearts:

 only love has persevered until the end,